-Watres, a Republican, was the representative for Pennsylvania's 11th congressional district from 1927 to 1931.
+Watres was the representative for Pennsylvania’s 11th congressional district and was a Republican.
+He served from 1927 to 1931.

 From Dec 1923 to Mar 1931, Watres missed 29 of 468 roll call votes, which is 6.2%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1924-Mar 1925||54||1||1.9%||22nd|

 |Dec 1925-Feb 1926||22||1||4.5%||19th|

 |Dec 1927-May 1928||54||5||9.3%||29th|

 The information on this page is originally sourced from a variety of materials, including: